henry-luo/mark/README.md

 }
 ```

+## Mark Data Model

+Mark object has a very clean and simple data model.
+Each Mark object has 3 facets of data:

+- **Type name**, which is mapped to `object.constructor.name` under JavaScript.
+- **Properties**, which is a collection of key-value pairs, stored as normal JavaScript *named properties*.
+- **Contents**, which is a list of content objects, stored as *indexed properties* inside the same JavaScript object.

+Mark utilizes a novel feature in JavaScript that an plain JS object is actually *array-like*, it can contain both named properties and indexed properties.

+So each Mark object is mapped to just one plain JavaScript object, which is very compact and efficient comparing to other DOM models. *(Many JS virtual-dom implementations need to represent one DOM element with at least 3 objects: the main object, one JSON object for the properties, and one array object for the contents.)*

 ## Mark vs. JSON

 Mark is a superset of JSON.
 It extends JSON notation with a type-name, and a list of content objects.

 Comparing to JSON, Mark has the following advantages:

 - It has a type-name, which is important in identifying what the data represents; whereas JSON is actually an anonymous object, missing the type name.
 - It can have nested content objects, which is common in all markup formats, and thus allows Mark to convenient represent document-oriented data, which is awkward for JSON.